dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-The conventional application model is the procedural loop, where an application initializes then enters a main loop.
-However, this is a poor fit for my vision of live coding and reactive systems.
+The conventional application model is a procedural loop.
+An application initializes then enters a main loop.
+However, this is a poor fit for my visions of live coding and reactive systems.
 There is no mechanism to access state hidden within the loop during a software update, nor to robustly inform the application when its observations or assumptions have been invalidated.

 An intriguing alternative is the *transaction machine* model of applications.
 Transaction machines have many nice properties for concurrency, process control, live coding, reactive behavior, and real-time systems.
 They are also a good fit for Glas programs, where the 'try' clauses are essentially hierarchical transactions.